If there was anything I thought I knew for sure when I was an insulin-fearing keto zealot, it was that:

 To optimise body composition, you need to measure and manage the things that matter.
 Your blood sugar before meals is an extremely useful thing to measure, and you can manage it by simply optimising your meal timing/intermittent fasting routine to ensure it continues to decrease.

 WHAT you eat is arguably more important than WHEN you eat.
-Data-Driven Fasting empowers you to optimise your food timing to ensure a negative energy balance.
+Data-Driven Fasting simply empowers you to optimise your food timing to ensure a negative energy balance.

 - While high-fat foods and meals will keep your blood sugars stable, they also provide a lot of energy, along with lower satiety.
 Although your blood sugars and insulin levels may be stable, your body won’t need to draw down on your body fat until it burns up all the energy from that fat bomb or buttered coffee.